Leopardstown Christmas Festival sees high demand and drama on opening day

 Racegoers pictured at Leopardstown Racecourse, Co Dublin.
 Photograph: Aidan Crawley/The Irish Times

-Near-record temperatures brought a record crowd to Leopardstown on St Stephen’s Day for the start of this year’s Christmas festival.
+Near-record St Stephen’s Day temperatures brought a bumper crowd to Leopardstown for the start of this year’s Christmas festival.

 Ostensibly mid-winter, the day felt like mid-spring, with a warm breeze and bright sunshine belying the time of year.